Requirements:

 - Python

-(version 2.4.x or higher; not usable with Python version 3)
+(version 2.5 or newer; not usable with Python version 3)

 - gcc